 I figure they’ll be more likely to enjoy modern books during their own personal reading time, so reading and discussing books that are more challenging or are from a different time period is a great way to expand their minds.
 It also helps shape their view of what makes for a good book, which is a lesson best learned through experience.

-This is a list of some of my favorite books I’ve read to my kids as they got older.
+This is a list of some of the very best kids chapter books I’ve read to my own children as they got older.
 Some of them would be appropriate to read with a younger child, but they may not get quite as much out of them.

 Many children have read The Chronicles of Narnia long before they reached their tween or teen years, but they may not have caught the beauty of the allegory that is weaved throughout.
 I know this because when I read them to my kids as an adult, I was surprised by how much I was moved by the stories.

-For example, every time I’ve read The Lion the Witch and the Wardrobe in recent years, I’ve cried when reading about Aslan being shaved and muzzled.
+For example, every time I’ve read The Lion the Witch and the Wardrobe in recent years, I’ve cried when reading about Aslan being muzzled and shaved.
 It takes maturity to comprehend the humiliation painted in that picture.
-If your kids haven’t read or heard these books since they were little, they’re very worth revisiting.
+If your kids haven’t read or heard these books since they were little, they’re certainly worth revisiting.